bcrist/re4k/readme.md

 Most designs probably aren't affected by this, and even with a misconfigured input threshold, a lot of designs will probably still work fine as long as the signal's not too noisy.
 So it's not too surprising to me that a bug like this could exist in the fitter and never be discovered or fixed.

+### Fitter Report missing GI data
+For LC4064ZC_csBGA56, the second column (GIs 18-35) doesn't always show up in the fitter GI summary.
+For some other devices, "input only" pins are incorrectly listed as sourced from a macrocell feedback signal.  e.g. for LC4128ZC_TQFP100, pin 12's source is listed as "mc B-11", but the
+GI mux fuse that's set is one of the ones corresponding to pin 16 in LC4128V_TQFP144; which is MC B14 and ORP B^11 in that device.
+So it seems the fitter is writing the I/O cell's ID in this case, rather than the actual pin number.

+# TODO
+* Hardware experiments
+    * Why are there two fuses to enable the OSCTIMER? what happens if only one is enabled? (or none, but divider/outputs are enabled)
+    * Do OSCTIMER outputs only replace the GRP feedback signals when enabled, or also the signal that goes to the ORM?
+    * Can you use input register feedback on MCs that aren't connected to pins? (e.g. LC4064x TQFP48)
+    * Can you use an input register MC with the ORM to have the register output directly on a different pin without going through the GRP?
+    * What happens if you violate the one-cold rule for GI fuses?
+    * What happens if you violate the one-cold rule for the PT OE internal bus?